MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/5-testformat.md

 To make the test cases, run independently of the data source, support for PQ/test query file can be split into two parts: the parameter query file, and the test query file.

-The Parameter query is data source specific and retrieves test data from data source and is specific to a data source.
+The Parameter query is data source specific and retrieves test data from the data source.
 If you would like to run the tests for another connector, the connector developer needs to update this file to point to that specific data source.

 *Example for a Parameter Query File [Ex: Taxi.parameterquery.pq]:*